Paleo Mayo is super easy to make at home and tastes far better than store -bought. Plus, it is also far less expensive!

-The name of my blog is calm eats.
-The images shared are carefully curated to represent a life of calm, slow moments and lots and lots of free time.
-Which is exactly what I’m dreaming of when I suddenly see a minion toy fly in my direction and quickly snap out of it.
+The name of my blog is calm eats and the images shared are carefully curated to represent a life of calm, slow moments, and lots and lots of free time.
+This is exactly what I’m dreaming of when I suddenly see a minion toy fly in my direction and quickly snap out of it.

 The problem though?
 I didn’t have 2+ hours to let an egg come to room temperature and had about 20 minutes to work with.
 So, I took a shortcut.
 I placed an egg (please only use pasteurized eggs) in a cup of warm (not hot) water and let it sit for 10 minutes.
 It was the exact consistency I was looking for.

 So I got to work.
 Well, correction, my food processor got to work.
 This paleo mayo recipe is uncomplicated and there’s hardly any effort involved.
 I used Dijon mustard, lemon juice, red wine vinegar, salt, a sprinkle of paprika, the room temperature egg, and slowly drizzled a cup of light tasting olive oil.
 I have to add that I prefer light tasting olive oil over avocado oil or regular olive oil as the taste is just too intense.
 I’ve tried it with both in the past and just wasn’t impressed.

 This mayo is foolproof and takes only a couple minutes to whip up.
 Needless to say, lunch was saved.

 This paleo may is: